-The 11g version of the Oracle Thin driver (ojdbc6.jar for JDK 6) is installed with Oracle WebLogic Server.
+The 11g version of the Oracle Thin driver (ojdbc6\g.jar for JDK 6) is installed with Oracle WebLogic Server.

-Note: The Oracle Type 4 JDBC drivers from DataDirect are also installed with WebLogic Server.
-See Type 4 JDBC Drivers for Oracle WebLogic Server for more information.
+Note: WebLogic-branded DataDirect drivers are also installed with WebLogic Server.
+See Using WebLogic-branded DataDirect Drivers for more information.